-- On 4-5 November 2021, a Hackathon will take place (hopefully physically) at WUR, Bleiswijk, The Netherlands. - For the pre-Challenge Hackathon a maximum number of 20 teams will be allowed to take part (for organizational reasons). - Due to the current COVID-19 situation it might be necessary to choose for a different organizational form in case of remaining restrictions.
-If there are more subscriptions or if we have to deal with restrictions due to COVID-19, a pre-selection will be made by the jury based on information provided by the teams during their subscription and/or a different organizational set-up will be chosen.
-We might need to choose for a hybrid event, partly physically, partly online.
-Teams will be judged based on, for example: team composition + curriculum + video of the teams + fixed amount of teams/country allowed (according to a proportional factor) + sketch of their A.I. approach.
-The exact form of the Hackathon will be announced prior to the event. - Participation in the Hackathon is mandatory prior to further participation in the Greenhouse Growing Experiment. - All admitted teams need to participate.
-At least the team leader has to be present on location, unless we have to deal with restrictions due to COVID-19. - During the Hackathon, teams will grow a virtual lettuce crop in a virtual greenhouse environment.
+- On 4-5 November 2021, a Hackathon will take place (partly physically) at WUR, Bleiswijk, The Netherlands. - For the pre-Challenge Hackathon a maximum number of 20 teams will be allowed to take part. - Due to the current COVID-19 situation it might be necessary to choose for different organizational forms in case of remaining restrictions.
+If we have to deal with restrictions due to COVID-19, a different organizational set-up will be chosen.
+We might need to choose for a hybrid event, partly physically, partly online. - Participation (physically or online) in the Hackathon is mandatory for all admitted teams prior to further participation in the Greenhouse Growing Experiment. - All admitted teams need to participate.
+At least the team leader has to be present on location, unless we have to deal with restrictions due to COVID-19, it case more information will be given prior to the event. - During the Hackathon, teams will grow a virtual lettuce crop in a virtual greenhouse environment.
 They will need to reach a pre-defined goal.
 Teams can earn points based on pre-defined criteria. - WUR will provide a combined virtual greenhouse climate and crop simulation model for lettuce production in order to fulfil the task of the Hackathon.
 The simulator used in the Hackathon will be more refined than the one used in the Online Challenge.
 By using the model, teams can learn how to grow a lettuce crop and how to control the greenhouse climate.
 The control strategy should result in a pre-defined goal (e.g. maximum crop yield, minimum resource use, maximum net profit).
 Teams will be able to use their own algorithms to decide on the optimum production strategy. - Information in order to prepare the Hackathon will be sent to all eligible teams ca. 4-6 weeks before the pre-Challenge Hackathon event.
 The goal and detailed rules of the pre-Challenge will be provided to the teams on the day of the Hackathon in order to give all teams the same information at the same time. - The virtual greenhouse-crop simulation model will be opened before the Hackathon event.
 This will allow the teams to implement their own algorithms and deal with any practical issues in advance.
 More detailed information will be provided to the teams. - An international jury, consisting of experts from science and industry in both fields, greenhouse horticulture and artificial intelligence, will judge the teams' performance during the Hackathon.
 The composition of the jury is announced via the Challenge website. - Additionally, the teams will have to motivate and explain their strategy and planned approach for the main Challenge in front of the jury.
-Each team will give individually a short presentation (ca. 10 min.) in front of the jury. - Teams can get points for: - Obtained results/reaching the goal in the pre-Challenge Hackathon (60%) - Strategy and A.I. approach (40%)
+Each team will give individually a short presentation (ca. 10 min.) in front of the jury. - Teams can get points for: - Obtained results/reaching the goal in the pre-Challenge Hackathon (60%) - Strategy and A.I. approach (40%) - Strategy and A.I. approach will contain the following elements of judgement: - Novelty with respect to overall scientific community, application on horticultural domain (novelty) - Capacity to operate without manual interventions, thus fully autonomously (functionality) - Capacity to operate with only the standard sensors applied in lettuce greenhouses (temperatur, humidity, light, CO2, water supply and camera images) (robustness)

-- Strategy and A.I. approach will contain the following elements of judgement: - Novelty with respect to overall scientific community, application on horticultural domain (novelty) - Capacity to operate without manual interventions, thus fully autonomously (functionality) - Capacity to operate with only the standard sensors applied in lettuce greenhouses (temperatur, humidity, light, CO2, water supply and camera images) (robustness) - Easiness of implementation on large scale (scalability) - The five best teams will be selected.
+- Easiness of implementation on large scale (scalability) - The five best teams will be selected.
 The jury's decision will be final and will not be subject to debate.

-A wild-card for teams from previous edition $^{\rm ''2^{nd}}$ Autonomous Greenhouse Challenge" in Hackathon of $^{\rm ''3^{rd}}$ Autonomous Greenhouse Challenge"
+A wild-card for teams from previous edition "2nd Autonomous Greenhouse Challenge" in Hackathon of "3rd Autonomous Greenhouse Challenge"